Introduction to releases

-When should I use a GitHub Milestone vs. a ZenHub Release to track work and progress?
+When should I use ZenHub Sprints vs. a ZenHub Release to track work and progress?

-The concept of GitHub Milestones help teams plan short sprints and organize issues against a single deadline.
-Milestones are helpful for planning sprint work.
+The concept of ZenHub sprints to help teams plan short sprints and organize issues against a single deadline.
 ZenHub Releases, on the other hand, should be used for long-term business goals, external commitments, or any project work that spans across multiple sprints.
 Releases also have a single end-date, but allow for grouping of multiple Issues, across various smaller deadlines.

-When used together, Milestones help teams keep an eye on short-term deliverables and scope related to immediate commitments, while Releases help teams get an understanding of how short-term work paired with long-term commitments that have not yet come into scope come together around predicted end dates.
+When used together, sprints help teams keep an eye on short-term deliverables and scope related to immediate commitments, while releases help teams get an understanding of how short-term work paired with long-term commitments that have not yet come into scope come together around predicted end dates.

 For example, you may have external commitment with a fixed date to deliver a product.
 If your deadline is the end of Q3, but it is currently only the start of the quarter, your team will have multiple deliverables and sprints within the quarter.
-As you plan your weekly commitments, leverage GitHub Milestones to organize work being worked on versus that which is still in the backlog for a future iteration.
+As you plan your weekly commitments, leverage sprints to organize work being in the short term, and releases for issues in the backlog for a future sprint.

 What's the difference between GitHub's Releases and ZenHub's Release reports?

 GitHub's Releases tab is a central location for teams to package and provide software deployments and release notes for users that leverage their products.
-ZenHub Releases, on the other-hand, are a powerful reporting tool that allows organizations to track against long-term goals or deliverables across: multiple deployments, teams, repos, and Milestones irrespective to code or where Issues live within the GitHub environment of the team's organization.
+ZenHub Releases, on the other-hand, are a powerful reporting tool that allows organizations to track against long-term goals or deliverables across: multiple deployments, teams, repos, and sprints irrespective to code or where issues live within the GitHub environment of the team's organization.

 Being an internal team report, they help teams predict project end dates based on scope of work and historical velocity, add burn-up reporting for project managers looking to track work across multiple sprints and teams, and provide everyone on the team a central location to visualize roadblocks and team progress.

-We share more best practices in our article on common questions when using Epics, Milestones, and Releases together for project tracking.
+We share more best practices in our article on common questions when using epics, sprints, and releases together for project tracking.